Effects of Corners in Surface Superconductivity: Local Energy Estimates

 Note that in both the upper and lower bounds \eqref{eq: ub smooth} and \eqref{eq: lb smooth}, we can easily replace the integral over $ \smooth $ with the integral over the whole boundary, since \beq \eps \ecorr \int_{\smooth} \diff s \: k(s) = \ecorr \int_{0}^{|\partial \Omega|} \diff \ss \: \curv + \OO(\eps |\log\eps|), \eeq by the boundedness of the curvature.

-We conclude the Section with an important corollary of the above lower bound, which will be used to prove a uniform estimate of the modulus of the order parameter, $|\psi^{\mathrm{GL}}|$ in the smooth part of the layer.
+We conclude the Section with an important corollary of the above lower bound, which will be used to prove a uniform estimate of $|\psi^{\mathrm{GL}}|$ in the smooth part of the layer.

 \begin{lem}[Lower bound on the reduced energies] \mbox{} \\ Let $ u_n $ be defined in \eqref{eq: splitting cell psi} and $ \E_n $ be given by \eqref{eq: En}.
 Then, if $ 1 < b < \theo^{-1} $, as $ \eps \to 0 $,